 Governance or Administration of Bahá’í Communities

-The Lord hath ordained that in every city a House of Justice be established wherein shall gather counsellors to the number of Bahá4, and should it exceed the number it doth not matter.
+The Lord hath ordained that in every city a House of Justice be established wherein shall gather counsellors to the number of Bahá, and should it exceed the number it doth not matter.
 They should consider themselves as entering the Court of the presence of God, the Exalted, the Most High, and as beholding Him Who is the Unseen.
 It behoveth them to be the trusted ones of the Merciful among men and to regard themselves as the guardians appointed of God for all that dwell on earth.
-It is incumbent upon them to take counsel together and to have regard for the interests of the servants of God, for His sake, even as they regard their own interests, and to choose that which is meet and seemly… Bahá’u’lláh
+It is incumbent upon them to take counsel together and to have regard for the interests of the servants of God, for His sake, even as they regard their own interests, and to choose that which is meet and seemly.
+Bahá’u’lláh

 The administration of Bahá’í communities predicated upon the above teaching of Bahá’u’lláh, is devoid of priesthood or clergy and instead is characterized by a system of Assemblies or Houses of Justice elected by the community of believers within each locale, with limited terms of office for its members.
 These elected bodies are responsible for ministering to the needs of the individual believer as well as the community at large.
 Thus, Bahá’í governance functions through collective decisions based on the principles and procedures laid down by Bahá’u’lláh and not through personality or individual leadership.